bluedot-io/Pulsar-VMAF/README.md

 # 5 CONTACT US

-For technical issues, feel free to email us at <info@blue-dot.io>
+For evaluation or technical issues, feel free to email us at <info@blue-dot.io>